 - 2,585 young artists have submitted entries for the art contest

-Thousands of dollars have been awarded to students from elementary, middle school, and high schools during this period of time.
+Also, thousands of dollars have been awarded to students from elementary, middle school, and high schools during this period of time.
+All monetary awards come from donations from individuals and local organizations.

 Our Annual Events